perryjm/notes-gospel/Glossary/Righteousness.md

 # Righteousness
-It’s the product of prolonged obedience over time.
+It’s the product of continuous obedience over time.

 ## Quotes
 - “The word _righteousness_ is a most interesting and unique word.
 It is an umbrella word that spreads out and covers all the attributes of God.
 A person, then, who is righteous is Godly or Godlike.”
 [Elder Bradford.
 Oct 1999.
 Righteousness.](https://www.churchofjesuschrist.org/study/general-conference/1999/10/righteousness?lang=eng#p14)